How to apply

 Usually this will be by our Web Form; please follow this step-by-step guide that explains how to use this form.

-For the decentralised activities managed by National Agencies please apply using Erasmus+ applications.
+For the decentralised activities managed by National Agencies please apply using the Erasmus+ and European Solidarity Corps page.

-For the centralised activities managed by Education, Audiovisual and Culture Executive Agency (EACEA) information about the application forms and selection procedure will be available on the EACEA's website.
+For the centralised activities managed by the European Education and Culture Executive Agency information about the application forms and selection procedure will be available on the EACEA's website.

 Other application resources